-1. The third countries that have been recognised under the procedure referred to in the first subparagraph of Article 20(3), including those referred to in Article 20(6), shall be reassessed by the Commission, with the assistance of the European Maritime Safety Agency, on a regular basis and at least within ten years of the last assessment, to verify that they fulfil the relevant criteria set out in Annex II and whether the appropriate measures have been taken to prevent \boxtimes the \bigotimes issuance of fraudulent certificates.

-2. The Commission, with the assistance of the European Maritime Safety Agency, shall carry out the reassessment of the third countries based on priority criteria.
-Those priority criteria shall include the following:
+- 1. The third countries that have been recognised under the procedure referred to in Article 20(3), first subparagraph, including those referred to in Article 20(6), shall be reassessed by the Commission, with the assistance of the European Maritime Safety Agency, on a regular basis and at least within ten years of the last assessment, to verify that they fulfil the relevant criteria set out in Annex II and whether the appropriate measures have been taken to prevent the issuance of fraudulent certificates. - 2.
+The Commission, with the assistance of the European Maritime Safety Agency, shall carry out the reassessment of the third countries based on priority criteria.
+Those priority criteria shall include the following: - performance data by the port State control pursuant to Article 24; (a) - (b) the number of endorsements attesting recognition in relation to certificates of competency, or certificates of proficiency issued in accordance with Regulations V/1-1 and V/1-2 of the STCW Convention, issued by the third country; - the number of maritime education and training institutions accredited by the third (c) country;